harshitmonish/Face-Mask-Detection-with-pruning/README.md

 hardware/software stack itself, We aim to explore different model compression techniques in this project.

+# Dataset
+For this project the dataset that we are going to use MaskedFace-Net[2] Dataset.
+It consists of 137016 quality masked face images each of size 1024x1024.
+This dataset have three types of masked face images i.e. Correctly Masked Face Dataset (CMFD), Incorrectly Masked Face Dataset (IMFD) and their combination.
+The labels of this dataset consists of:
+* Correctly masked
+* Incorrectly masked
+** Uncovered Chin
+** Uncovered nose
+** Uncovered nose and mouth
+First the image is classified as correctly masked(CMFD) or Incorrectly masked(IMFD) and then IMFD is further classified as Uncovered chin, Uncovered node and Uncovered nose and mouth.
+An image is labeled face mask correctly worn if the mask covers the nose, mouth, chin and incorrectly if mask if just covering nose and mouth or mask covering mouth and chin or mask is under the mouth.

 # How to run:
 * For Pruning code please refer to Pruning/FaceMaskPruning.ipynb